calliope-project/calliope/doc/user/configuration.rst

 Either of these files can have an arbitrary name, but it makes sense to call them something like ``run.yaml`` (for the run settings) and ``model.yaml`` (for the model definition).

-The remainder of this section deals with the model configuration, see :doc:`run_configuration` for the run configuration.
+The remainder of this section deals with the model configuration.
+See :doc:`run_configuration` for the run configuration.

-There are two ways by the model definition can be split into several files:
+The model definition can be split into several files in two ways:

 1. Model configuration files can can use an ``import`` statement to specify a list of paths to additional files to import (the imported files, in turn, may include further files, so arbitrary degrees of nested configurations are possible).
 The ``import`` statement can either give an absolute path or a path relative to the importing file.
 If a setting is defined both in the importing file and the imported file, the imported settings are overridden.

-2. The ``model`` setting in the run settings may either give a single file or a list of files, which will combined on model initialization.
+2. The ``model`` setting in the run settings may either give a single file or a list of files, which will be combined on model initialization.
 An example of this is:

 .. code-block:: yaml